TippyToo/game025-final/README.md

 ### Currency Mechanics

-To acquire weapons upgrades as well as various boosts to health, the character must collect [CURRENCY], the main currency of the Wasteland.
+To acquire weapons upgrades as well as various boosts to health, the character must collect coins, the main currency of the Wasteland.
 These tokens can then be exchanged at the [SHOP NAME], a traveling shop that sells weapons and med packs to roaming explorers such as the player character.

 ### Health Mechanics